-From there a firestorm erupted.
-His coaches, his team mates and his owner supported his right to peacefully protest.
-Fans, political pundits, and politicians weighed in with their anger and opposition of the protest.
+From there, a firestorm erupted.
+His coaches, his teammates and his owner supported his right to protest peacefully.
+Fans, political pundits, and politicians weighed in with their anger and opposition to the protest.
 The excuse used to distract from Colin was the fact that he was unpatriotic and did not respect the flag or American troops.

-Following the 2016 NFL season Colin decided to leave the struggling San Francisco 49ers, a team that was on their 3rd coach in his tenure as a QB and far removed from any chance of competing in the Super Bowl that Colin helped lead them to.
-Throughout the summer Colin was overlooked for NFL job after job.
-Retired, unemployed, and far less statistically comparable quarterbacks were selected for jobs that every football pundit has since said they did not deserve or were not qualified for.
+Following the 2016 NFL season, Colin decided to leave the struggling San Francisco 49ers, a team that was on their threerd coaches in his tenure as a QB and far removed from any chance of competing in the Super Bowl that Colin helped lead them to.
+Throughout the summer, Colin was overlooked for NFL job after job.
+Retired, unemployed, and far less statistically comparable quarterbacks were selected for positions that every football pundit has since said they did not deserve or were not qualified for.

 Many athletes, Americans and politicians subsequently weighed in which has become the norm when the President says outlandish things, a new weekly habit.

-Though this is troubling, because the right to peaceful protest is protected by the constitution, it is also troubling that a sitting President would assert that a private entity should fire someone for actions he does not agree with.
+Though this is troubling, because the constitution protects the right to peaceful protest, it is also alarming that a sitting President would assert that a private entity should fire someone for actions he does not agree with.
 I want to put a period there and shift.
 This is not about Donald Trump or the controversy he loves to stir up.
-The focus should be on why kneeling during the National Anthem is important!
+The focus should be on why kneeling during the National Anthem is essential!

-The focus on why turning off the NFL games is important.
-Though owners now “disagree” with President Trump, despite their million dollar campaign contributions, they have essentially fired Colin Kaepernick and have not spoken out in regards to the very reason Colin Kaepernick took a knee.
+The focus on why turning off the NFL games is essential.
+Though owners now “disagree” with President Trump, despite their million-dollar campaign contributions, they have essentially fired Colin Kaepernick and have not spoken out in regards to the very reason Colin Kaepernick took a knee.

-I have 4 types of people I want to speak to.
+I have four types of people I want to speak to.

-- What if Rosa Parks decided to simply go about business as usual and to this day we were never allowed to sit in any section of a bus other than the back?
+- What if Rosa Parks decided to go about business as usual and to this day only, we were never allowed to sit in any section of a bus other than the back?

 - What are you willing to give up, to move the conversation forward and force solutions?

-- Lastly to the black and brown people who have turned your televisions off, sold your tickets and now refuse to support the NFL, keep it up, but do not verbally abuse and berate people who do not see things the way you do instead continue the peaceful demonstration.
+- Lastly, to the black and brown people who have turned your televisions off, sold your tickets and now refuse to support the NFL, keep it up, but do not verbally abuse and criticize people who do not see things the way you do instead continue the peaceful demonstration.